 Fira Sightseeing

 Fira is the capital of Santorini Island – and a fabulous place to discover on foot.
-After checking into your hotel, grab a to-go pita from Lucky’s on the Fira Main Square, then enter the maze of narrow lanes lined with shops.
+After checking in, grab a pita from Lucky’s then enter the maze of narrow lanes lined with shops.

-If time allows, plan to visit some of the town’s attractions – such as the Candlemas Holy Orthodox Cathedral, the Museum of Prehistoric Thera and the Santorini Old Harbor.
+If time allows, plan to visit the Candlemas Holy Orthodox Cathedral and the Museum of Prehistoric Thera.

 Fira to Imerovigli via the Walking Path